 Dawn also offers this great tip for keeping the trail fun:

 “Our last tip is to hike with friends.
 When our kids are hiking with their friends, they don’t ask “how much longer”; in fact they are usually bounding ahead of us.
-If you don’t have friends that hike, chances are your area has a hiking with kids group that you can join online and meet other hiking families.
+If you don’t have friends that hike, chances are your area has a hiking with kids group that you can join online and meet other hiking families.“

 Brittany from October Acres has a really fun idea for getting your little adventurer excited and engaged in hiking.
+Pack an adventure backpack for your little ones on the hike.

 “I’m pretty confident in saying that at ages 5 and 2 our little boys have been on more hikes than some people go on in their entire lives.
 Over the years we’ve discovered some ways to make hiking with kids a lot easier on ourselves.
 One of the main ways is to keep our kids interested and excited about hiking.
 To do this we simply pack them a little adventure backpack as we call it, which we fill with a trail map, binoculars, magnifying glass, small notebook and pencil, and a compass.
 Whether it’s getting up close to a bug with the magnifying glass or quickly sketching a photo of an interesting tree that they found, these simple tools help to keep the kids excited about our adventure.
 Kids have such curious minds and are constantly seeking out new opportunities to learn.
 Our oldest is always excited to pack up his adventure bag before a hike; he also carries his own drink and snack, which is an added bonus for us as parents.
 Any backpack will work nicely as an adventure pack, we tend to favor the Re-Kankens since they are made from recycled materials and are quite durable.”